ankushKun/GitAR/README.md

 # About

-GitAR is a bounty platform for the arweave ecosystem.
-It allows users to create bounties for any project on arweave.
-Other users can then submit a url pointing to whatever work they have done and the project owner can accept or reject the submission.
-The bounty creator can then reward valid submissions with AR or Atomic Assets.
+Got a product? 🤔 \
+Need something to be fixed or a new feature to be added?\
+A blog to be written? or any contribution towards your product?

+Now you can setup bounties for people and reward them with AR or Atomic Assets for their contributions 🤩

+This would encourage newcomers and more developers to contribute to the Arweave ecosystem in both code and non code forms _yay!_

 # Setup and Installation